 An analogy that Haupt uses to explain the schwazze methodology goes something like this: A person who goes to the gym and trains hard with heavy weights actually tears down their muscle tissues.
 But when they feed their bodies the right nutrition afterward, the muscles repair themselves and become even stronger than they were before.

-So, in the case of schwazzing, the idea is to cause some level of damage and stress to the plant by removing its leaves, but afterward provide a precise regimen of macro-, micro- and secondary nutrients to replace all the nutrition lost through the heavy defoliation.
+So, in the case of schwazzing, the idea is to cause some level of damage and stress to the plant by removing its leaves, but afterward provide a precise regimen of macro, secondary, and micronutrients to replace all the nutrition lost through the heavy defoliation.

-- Leaves at the bottom of the plant that receives little light can be pruned.
+- Leaves at the bottom of the plant that receive little light can be pruned.

-- Fan leaves that create shadows over budding sites should be pruned to increase light penetration throughout the canopy, rather than just the tops.
+- Cannabis fan leaves that create shadows over budding sites should be pruned to increase light penetration throughout the canopy, rather than just the tops.

 - Fan leaves that are growing inward toward the plant should be removed.